Spudley/plg_articleoftheday_tweet/README.md

     Note that for all of these options, the content may end up being truncated due to Twitter's constrained tweet length.
 Obviously, the full article body is more likely to be truncated than the title, but it will truncate any of them as necessary.

-    Content will have HTML tags stripped. `<br>` tags and multiple line feeds will be converted to a single line feed.
+    Content will have HTML tags and excess white space stripped. `<br>` tags will be converted to a single line feed.

 * Hashtags and Max Hashtags